Diphya wesolowskae: Description

-The spider is small, with a typical total length of 2.8 mm.
-The carapace has a typical length of 1.61 mm and width of 1.19 mm.
-It is dark brown to brown and with a faint yellow to brown stripe across the middle.
-Thin yellow lines grace the back end.
-The eye field is black.
-The abdomen is also brown or dark brown, with two dark spots visible on most examples.
-A few specimens have a pattern of spots and lines which are barely visible as their abdomen is generally lighter.
+The spider is small, with a dark brown to brown body consists of two main sections, a carapace and, behind that, a smaller abdomen.
+The male has a typical total length of 2.8 mm, its carapace having a typical length of 1.61 mm and width of 1.19 mm.
+It has a faint yellow to brown stripe across the middle, thin yellow lines gracing the back end.
+Its eye field is black and the part of its face known as its clypeus is yellow.
+Its chelicerae and the rest of its mouthparts are dark brown with three teeth forward and four to the back.
+The part of the underside called its sternum is brown with a blackish stripe down the middle from the front to the back and blackish edges.

+The male spider's abdomen has two dark spots visible on most examples, although a few specimens have a pattern of spots and lines which are barely visible as their abdomen is generally lighter.
 It is raised and of a more bulbous shape than the carapace.
 The side of the abdomen is more grey and has thin yellow stripes.
 The greyish underside has yellow spots.
-The clypeus is yellow.
-The chelicerae are dark brown with three teeth forward and four to the back.
-The legs are generally brown and dark yellow, although some also have grey areas and some are yellow.
-The palpal bulb has a pronounced long tibia, four times longer than it is wide, and a very short embolus.
-The embolic loop is also short.
+The spider's legs are generally brown and dark yellow, although some also have grey areas and some are yellow.
+Its copulatory organs is distinctive with a long palpal tibia, four times longer than it is wide, that ends with a cymbium that has a long spike attached to its base that points off to the side.
+Attached to this is a palpal bulb that has a very short embolus with a similarly short embolic loop.
 The bulb has a very long, thin projection that extends beyond the cymbium, which is also pronounced.